zagara2/GiphyHW/README.md

 ![Homepage](/assets/images/justdesserts.JPG)

- (the rest of the page is visible if one keeps scrolling)
+(top half; the rest of the page is visible if one keeps scrolling.)

 ## Future Plans for Improvement